itmanoj/PostgreSQL-Date-Time/README.md

 This project demonstrates how to use **PostgreSQL Date and Time functions** using a sample `products` table.
 It includes examples of extracting date parts, formatting dates, calculating date differences, and working with intervals.

-The goal of this project is to help beginners understand how to work with **date and time operations in PostgreSQL**.

 ---

 ## 🗂 Database Structure